 • Painful urination (dysuria) and blood in the urine.

 • The need to urinate at night.

-• Abnormal urine color such as cloudy urine and urine with a strong or foul-smell.
+• Abnormal urine colors such as cloudy urine and urine with a strong or foul smell.

 Other symptoms that may be associated with a UTI include: